Healing Skin by altering it’s pH & microbial (Malassezia) profile

 - serine – ph of 2.21 as a carboxyl

-Decreasing Sebaceous Gland activity – Psychological endocrine factor – a Bodynamic theory
+Old Theory: (Decreasing Sebaceous Gland activity – Psychological endocrine factor – a Bodynamic theory)

 It is well known that hormones (such as androgens aka. “male aggression energy”) affect SG activity.
 Therefore emotional stress and the physiological neural preferences could have an impact on localized skin issues.
 See my bodymap for further analysis.
 Muscles and fascia that are hypo-tonic signify areas of the body that are pyscho-emotionally inadequately brain-neural mapped in the limbic system.
 They are energetically under-resourced, and the lack of containment and function, likely results in undesirable leakage of said energy.